+Consideration is also given to:

-In addition, consideration is given to the availability of a supervisor at the department with a research specialisation that is relevant to the thesis topic proposed in the application.
-One necessary condition is that the department can offer a good research environment and stimulating supervision for the doctoral project concerned.
+- The availability of a supervisor at the department with a research specialisation that is relevant to the thesis topic proposed in the application.
+One necessary condition is that the department can offer a good research environment and stimulating supervision for the doctoral project concerned. - Possibilities for active participation in the department's activities (teaching, seminars, internal studies or evaluations, etc.) alongside the thesis project.

-However, during selection, the fact that an applicant is considered eligible for credit for previous studies or for professional or vocational experience must not in itself give that applicant priority over other applicants (see HF Chapter 7, Section 41).
+However, during selection, the fact that an applicant is considered eligible for credit for previous studies or for professional or vocational experience must not in itself give that applicant priority over other applicants (cf. HF Chapter 7, Section 41).

-5 Content and structure
+5. Content and structure

-5.1 Structure
+5.1.
+Structure

-Doctoral studies in curriculum studies lead to a doctoral degree (PhD) or a licentiate degree.
+Doctoral studies in education lead to a doctoral degree (PhD) or a licentiate degree.
 The programme comprises 240 credits for the doctoral degree and 120 credits for the licentiate degree.
 A doctoral student admitted for doctoral studies leading to a doctoral degree may, if they wish, take a licentiate degree as an intermediate step.

-Doctoral studies in curriculum studies leading to a doctoral degree comprise an effective period of four years of studies and consist of coursework comprising 75 credits and a doctoral thesis comprising 165 credits.
+Doctoral studies in education leading to a doctoral degree comprise an effective period of four years of studies and consist of coursework comprising 75 credits and a doctoral thesis comprising 165 credits.

-Doctoral studies in curriculum studies leading to a licentiate degree comprise an effective period of two years of studies and consist of coursework comprising 37.5 credits and a licentiate thesis comprising 82.5 credits.
+Doctoral studies in education leading to a licentiate degree comprise an effective period of two years of studies and consist of coursework comprising 45 credits and a licentiate thesis comprising 75 credits.

 Coursework and work on the thesis are to be pursued in parallel.
-Teaching in doctoral studies in curriculum studies takes the form of supervision, seminars and courses.
+Teaching in doctoral studies in education takes the form of supervision, seminars and courses.

-Supervision and other educational elements relating to research ethics in general, and to good research practice and ethical review in particular, must develop the ability of doctoral students to take responsibility for compliance with good research practice in their research.
-The requisite ethical clearance must be obtained for the research conducted, as required by law (RUF Chapter 8).
+Supervision and other parts of their education relating to research ethics in general, and to good research practice and ethical review in particular, must enable doctoral students to develop their ability to take responsibility for complying with good research practice in their research.
+The required ethical clearance must be obtained for the research conducted (RUF Chapter 8).

-5.2 Supervision
+5.2.
+Supervision